Mustard Greens

 - Follow the directions on the fertilizer package to avoid over-fertilization.

-- Flea Beetles: Tiny beetles that chew small holes in the leaves, giving them a “shot-hole” appearance.
+- Flea Beetles: Tiny beetles that create “shot-hole” leaf damage.

-- Cabbage Loopers: Caterpillars that chew large holes in the leaves.
+- Cabbage Loopers: Caterpillars that chew large holes in leaves.

 Blog post on Natural Fertilizers